Imprint of the seesaw mechanism on feebly interacting dark matter and the baryon asymmetry

-A handful of attempts has been made in identifying one of these three RHNs as the dark matter without including any additional BSM fields and symmetries.
-For example in the original $\nu$MSM model\cite{Asaka:2005pn,Asaka:2005an}, the lightest RHN ($N_1$) is shown to be the DM having mass $\sim {\mathcal{O}}$ (keV).
-While the production of DM proceeds via the Dodelson-Widrow (DW) mechanism\cite{Dodelson:1993je} incorporating the effective active-sterile neutrino mixing $\theta_1$, the ARS mechanism\cite{Akhmedov:1998qx} takes care about the observed baryon asymmetry via coherent oscillations of heavy RHNs.
-The DW production mechanism cannot make up the entire DM relic density taking into account the Lyman-$\alpha$ bounds\cite{Hui:1996fh,Gnedin:2001wg,Weinberg:2003eg} on $\theta_1$ and non-observation of X-ray signal expected to come from the decay of the RHN playing the role of DM \cite{Dolgov:2000ew,Abazajian:2001vt,Watson:2006qb,Essig:2013goa}.
-However a variant of this, called Shi-Fuller mechanism\cite{Shi:1998km} can still be operative which uses a large lepton asymmetry generated after electroweak (EW) phase transition to resonantly enhance the DM production.
+Among the various unresolved issues of present day particle physics and cosmology, perhaps the most pressing ones are the origin of tiny neutrino mass\cite{Fukuda:1998mi,Ahmad:2002jz,Ahn:2002up}, nature of dark matter (DM)\cite{Julian:1967zz,Tegmark:2003ud} and observed matter-antimatter asymmetry of the universe \cite{Aghanim:2018eyx}.
+In order to address these issues one has to anyway go beyond the standard model (SM) of particle physics, hence it would be very pertinent to search for a single minimal framework that can accommodate all these three problems together.
+To start with, one notices that the type-I seesaw mechanism\cite{Minkowski:1977sc,GellMann:1980vs,Mohapatra:1979ia,Schechter:1980gr,Schechter:1981cv} of neutrino mass generation provides a very promising platform for this.
+In this mechanism, three additional heavy SM singlet right handed neutrinos (RHN) are added to the SM particle content.
+A handful of attempts has been made in identifying one of them as dark matter without including any further beyond the SM fields and symmetries.
+For example in the original $\nu$MSM model\cite{Asaka:2005pn,Asaka:2005an}, the lightest RHN (say $N_1$) is shown to be the DM having mass $\sim {\mathcal{O}}$ (keV).
+While the production of DM proceeds via Dodelson-Widrow (DW) mechanism\cite{Dodelson:1993je} incorporating the effective active-sterile neutrino mixing $\theta_1$, the ARS mechanism\cite{Akhmedov:1998qx} takes care of the observed baryon asymmetry via coherent oscillations of heavy RHNs.
+It turns out that the DW mechanism cannot make up the entire DM relic density taking into account the existing recent constraints on $\theta_1$ \cite{Hui:1996fh,Gnedin:2001wg,Weinberg:2003eg, Dolgov:2000ew,Abazajian:2001vt,Watson:2006qb,Essig:2013goa}.
+However, a variant of this incorporating a resonant production of DM via Shi-Fuller mechanism\cite{Shi:1998km} can still be operative \cite{Shi:1998km,Canetti:2012vf}.
 Though it bypasses the constraint on the mixing angle $\theta_1$, the mechanism suffers from an un-natural level of degeneracy required between the two heavy RHNs $N_{2,3}$.
-Most of the other constructions with aim of identifying the RHN sector serving as the origin of DM and baryon asymmetry requires additional fields and/or enhanced symmetry\cite{Okada:2010wd,DiBari:2016guw}.
+Most of the other constructions with aim of identifying the RHN sector serving as the origin of DM and baryon asymmetry require additional fields and/or enhanced symmetry\cite{Okada:2010wd,DiBari:2016guw}.